aspose-total/Aspose.Total-Products/total/en/cpp/conversion/oft-to-bmp/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export OFT to BMP" h2="Transform OFT to BMP within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert OFT file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to BMP.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+C++ developers often need to add email conversion features to their applications.
+This can be done by converting OFT file format to HTML and then exporting HTML to BMP.
+This allows developers to add email conversion features to their applications with ease.

+<h2>How Aspose.Total Helps for OFT to BMP Conversion</h2>

+Aspose.Total for C++ is a comprehensive suite of APIs that provides developers with the tools they need to add email conversion features to their applications.
+It includes Aspose.Email for C++ and Aspose.Words for C++, which are both designed to help developers convert OFT file format to HTML and then export HTML to BMP.
+Aspose.Email for C++ provides developers with the ability to convert OFT file format to HTML, while Aspose.Words for C++ provides developers with the ability to export HTML to BMP.
+Both APIs are included in the Aspose.Total for C++ package, making it easy for developers to add email conversion features to their applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}